Azure/azure-cli-extensions/.github/PULL_REQUEST_TEMPLATE.md

 ### About to Publish

 There is a pipeline will help you build, upload and publish (update index.json) extension wheel automatically.
+Once your PR is merged into master branch, a new PR will be created to update src/index.json automatically.
-The precondition is not to modify src/index.json by yourself and put source code inside this repo.
+The precondition is put your code inside this repo and src/index.json must not be modified.